 Cartmel Village Shop is famous for its ‘Sticky Toffee Pudding’ and various other delicious puddings and sauces.
 Recently, Cartmel has become noted for Simon Rogan’s Michelin-starred restaurant, L’Enclume.

 Just a short walk from Cark Station (in the Flookburgh direction) there is a plant nursery with a café.
-Only a 10 minute walk will get you to The Lakeland Miniature Village and Oriental Gardens and 15 minute walk from Cark station will take you to Cumbria’s premier stately home Holker Hall, which has stunning gardens, a fine cafe and shop.
+Only a 10 minute walk will get you to The Lakeland Minature Village and Oriental Gardens and a 15 minute walk from Calk station will take you to Cumbria’s stately home Holker Hall with fine gardens and cafe and shop.

-If you are a fan of steam vehicles and machines, put Flookborough Steam Gathering in your diary which takes place annually over the last weekend in July at Cark Airfield.
+If you are a fan of steam vehicles and machines, put Flookborough Steam Gathering in your diary for July 30th & 31st which takes place on at Cark Airfield.